awpie/project-hud/README.md

   - Projects a real-time HUD directly into the user’s Field-Of-View (FoV)
   - Displays progress bars, warnings, or task feedback based on inference output

-The system is modular; any vision model can be swapped in, as long as it runs fast enough and the Wi-Fi latency is tolerable for your use case.
+The system is modular; any vision model can be swapped in, as long as it runs fast enough, returns a properly configured bitmap for the display, and the Wi-Fi latency is tolerable for your use case.

 ---